voehrsCyber/terraform-cyberark-deploy/Readme.md

 (To change default parameters please use the terraform way, all paramters can be found in vars.tf)

 ## TO DO:
-1. CPM Configuration
+1. PSMP installation
-2. PSM Configuration
+2. PTA installation
 3. creating a private network between the components server and the vault
 4. Security Groups review and limiting access
 5. DR installation